roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Advanced Ingress configurations.md

         nginx.ingress.kubernetes.io/canary-by-header: "ack"
     ```

--   Header-based canary release with custom header values: If the request header is `ack: alibaba`, requests are distributed to new Services.
+-   Header-based canary release with custom header values: If the request header is `ack:alibaba`, requests are distributed to new Services.
 Otherwise, requests are distributed to new Services based on weights.

     ```
     apiVersion: extensions/v1beta1